zyvy/Udacity-SQL-Notes/Lesson-1-SQL-Basics.md

 FROM accounts
 WHERE name = 'Exxon Mobil';
 ```
+WHERE statement can also be used with non-numeric data.
+Commonly when we are using WHERE with non-numeric data fields, we use the LIKE, NOT, or IN operators.

 ### Derived Columns
 A derived column is a column you create by using mathematical operations on already existing columns.
 For example: